 Steve moved to Yell Group (now hibu) in 2008 after completing the graduate scheme.
 Here he developed applications and services for Yell.com, eventually becoming one of the senior technical leaders in the group.
 He also got his first exposure to managing individual contributors, and starting to build on his management and leadership skills.

 In 2013, Steve joined the newly formed eBay European Product Development (EPD) team.
 This small team of engineers set out with the aim to build a centre of excellence for product development in eBay.
 The team focussed on delivering products with agility, using a mixture of Scrum and Kanban, backed up with XP practices such as TDD and Pair-Programming.

 He led his scrum team in the creation of the first cross-device responsive experience for the retail promotions platform, before moving to a new team to deliver new internal tooling for merchandisers.
 An active part of the EPD leadership team, Steve took responsibility for the hiring of all new engineers, conference attendance and aspects of the team PR.

 In 2016, Steve joined the Marks and Spencer Digital team as a Engineering Manager.
 In a move away from the day-to-day development tasks, he helped this team to adapt to agile delivery, working with teams to build great experiences for customers of marksandspencer.com.

 After a change in leadership later in the year, he left to become an Engineering Manager at Alfresco.
-He is currently providing leadership and mentoring across multiple teams of the Alfresco Engineering department.
+In 2017, Steve was promoted to VP Engineering for the Platform team.
+He is currently providing leadership and mentoring, leading over 90 engineers to build the new Alfresco platform.